 There are many reasons why your AC system freezes up in Gaithersburg.
-Nearly all of them frequently need skilled AC repair.
+Nearly all of them frequently call for skilled AC repair.

-Double-checking the air filter isn’t dusty and airflow isn’t decreased are the only tasks you can safely take care of alone.
-If you need to replace the filter, you can accelerate the melting process by turning off the unit and using the fan.
-If you have a heat pump, you can switch it to heat mode until the ice is gone.
+Checking the air filter isn’t dusty and airflow isn’t lowered are the only tasks you can safely take care of yourself.
+If you need to replace the filter, you can hasten the melting process by turning off the equipment and turning on the fan.
+If you have a heat pump, you can move it to heat mode until the ice has disappeared.

 After the ice melts, switch the temperature back to normal.
-If your unit freezes a second time, get in touch with Parker Pearce Service Experts to take care of the problem.
+If your equipment freezes repeatedly, get in touch with Parker Pearce Service Experts to take care of the problem.

 What leads to a leak?